AzizbekAvazov/ITNPAI1-202223_Spring-Trees-and-cars-detection/README.md

-# Trees-and-cards-detection
+# Trees-and-cars-detection
-A python program that can detect trees and cards in an given image
+A python program that can detect trees and cars in an given image